 Adam is a Software Engineer, Android enthusiast, and pun aficionado.
-He fell in love with Android when he picked it up as a hobby in 2013 and he's been staying on top of the latest trends and contributing to open source projects ever since.
-Adam also strives to be an active member of the developer community - traveling the country to attend and speak at hackathons and conferences to both educate and learn from others in the community.
+He fell in love with Android when he picked it up as a hobby in 2013 and he’s been staying on top of the latest trends and contributing to open source projects ever since.
+Adam also strives to be an active member of the developer community – traveling the world to attend and speak at hackathons and conferences to both educate and learn from others in the community.

 Behind The Screen: The Humans Who Use Our Code

 15:10 > 40 min